 player, new Sony" would be matches, but "Sony DVD players" or "Sony DVDs player" would not.

 Our searches aren't case-sensitive, so it doesn't matter whether you use capital or lowercase letters.

 To refine your search and get more precise results, you can combine search operators with your search words.
 This is also known as Boolean logic.

 Quotation marks (also known as double-quotes)

-Parentheses around items separated by commas
+Parentheses around keywords separated by commas

 Act together as an OR operator